9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 ```
 ::::

-In case it\'s unclear, try thinking of `on` as a function of two
+In case it's unclear, try thinking of `on` as a function of two
 arguments, `f` and `g`, which returns a function of two arguments, `x`
 and `y`.
 It applies `g` to `x` and to `y`, then `f` on the two results
 (hence the name `on`).